 Skip to main content

-We welcome authors to submit abstracts to exhibit innovative AI projects and research that demonstrates your approaches to improving patient care, pathways and services.
-Through participation, you can showcase your work in front of a multidisciplinary global audience of clinicians and allied healthcare professionals.
+Following the success of last year's abstract submissions, where we welcomed over 90, we once again are inviting authors to submit abstract's for next year's conference.
+This is your opportunity to exhibit innovative AI projects and research that demonstrates your approaches to improving patient care, pathways and services.
+By participating, you can showcase your work to a multidisciplinary global audience of clincians and other healthcare professionals.

 Abstract categories

-We're looking for a wide range of AI submissions from across the UK and globally, for projects implemented under the following competitions:
+We're inviting a wide range of AI submissions from across the UK and globally, focusing on projects implemented over the past year, aligned with the following key themes:

 • Education and research: examples of proof of concept or AI in development, technical advances or pre-clinical testing